 However, you can also try coconut water to enhance the coconut flavor or unsweetened vanilla almond milk for a vanilla coconut cookie.

-If you love easy no-bake vegan cookies, I recommend trying these recipes:
+If you love easy no-bake cookie recipes I recommend trying these recipes:

-Don’t forget to share a picture of your cookies with me on Instagram!
-I love to reshare your creation in my stories with all the conscious plant kitchen followers!
+Don’t forget to share a picture of your no-bake cookies with me on Instagram!
+I love to re-share your creation in my stories with all the conscious plant kitchen followers!